 Therefore, the equality of elements of $TX$ is also equivalently characterised as the equality of all integrals

 However, as $f$ can be approximated by simple functions, this is precisely the same as saying that

-as measures on $\Sigma_X$. \end{proof} That is, we can think of $TX$ as the set of (s-finite) measures (in the usual measure theoretic sense) on $\Sigma_X$ obtained as a pushforward of some s-finite measure $\mu$ on a standard Borel space $\Omega$ along a qbs morphism $\alpha\in\Qbs(\Omega,X)$.
-Similarly, the random elements of $TX$ are simply (s-finite) kernels $\alpha_*k:\reals\leadsto \Sigma_X$ obtained as a pushforward of some s-finite kernel $k:\reals\leadsto \Omega$ to some standard Borel space $\Omega$ along a qbs morphism $\alpha\in\Qbs(\Omega,X)$.
-Applying the randomisation theorem \ref{thm:defsfinite2} to randomise $\mu$ and $k$, we now obtain the following corollary. \begin{corollary}We have the following simplified description of $TX$ and $M_{TX}$:
+as measures on $\Sigma_X$. \end{proof} That is, we can think of $TX$ as the set of (s-finite) measures (in the usual measure-theoretic sense) on $\Sigma_X$ obtained as a pushforward of some s-finite measure $\mu$ on a standard Borel space $\Omega$ along a qbs morphism $\alpha\in\Qbs(\Omega,X)$.
+Similarly, the random elements of $TX$ are simply (s-finite) kernels $\alpha_*k:\reals\leadsto \Sigma_X$ obtained by pushing forward some s-finite kernel $k:\reals\leadsto \Omega$, where $\Omega$ is a standard Borel space, along a qbs morphism $\alpha\in\Qbs(\Omega,X)$.
+Applying Theorem~\ref{thm:defsfinite2} to randomise $\mu$ and $k$, we now obtain the following corollary. \begin{corollary} We have the following simplified description of $TX$ and $M_{TX}$: